No Tags Found!

 3. Will the candidate fit into the culture of the company?

-4. Veracity of the candidates referees.
+4. Veracity of the candidate's referees.

+NOTHING ELSE IS RELEVANT.
 If I am interviewing you for a job, I don't care why you left your last job.
 It is not relevant to me.
-I want to know that you will be able to do the job I am interviewing you for, and that you can become a valuable, trustworthy and worthwhile employee.
+I want to know that you will be able to do the job I am interviewing you for, and that you can become a valuable, trustworthy, and worthwhile employee.

 Don't make the process of employing staff any harder than it needs to be.
 Remember the KISS principles.